 Growing up in the Middle East, Hamzah El-Himri experienced firsthand what can happen to communities when health and safety regulations are lacking.

+[Reprinted with permission from the new 2018 edition of Northwest Public Health magazine.]
 For the past two summers, the western part of the United States has experienced extraordinary wildfire seasons.